Abema: 2019–2021: Strategic shifts and pandemic growth

+In mid-2019, the platform finally surpassed its long-term target of 10 million WAU multiple times.
+By October 2019, the app had reached 45 million cumulative downloads.

 In January 2020, CyberAgent announced its Q1 earnings for the 2020 fiscal year (October to December 2019), stating that the media division was boosted by AbemaTV, with a revenue increase of 6.9% to 12.2 billion yen, although there was an operating loss of 5 billion yen.
 The number of paid members for Abema Premium increased to 593,000.
+In the same month, CyberAgent acquired Pro-Wrestling Noah.
+To streamline its growing combat sports portfolio, CyberAgent merged the promotion with DDT Pro-Wrestling in July 2020 to form a new consolidated subsidiary, CyberFight.

 As of March 4, 2020, AbemaTV reached 50 million cumulative downloads on its smartphone app.
-When the service was launched in 2016, its goal was to achieve 10 million weekly active users who could be monetized through advertising; the company achieved this goal for the first time in 2019.
-After March 2020, the COVID-19 pandemic acted as a tailwind, and the number of weekly active users reached a record high of over 14.9 million in early April.
+Driven by the COVID-19 pandemic and high demand for live, uncut broadcasts of news conferences, the number of weekly active users reached a record high of over 14.9 million in early April 2020.

-In April 2020, AbemaTV changed its name to Abema, due to the diversification of services beyond linear streaming to on-demand streaming and other offerings.
+In April 2020, AbemaTV changed its name to Abema, reflecting the diversification of its services beyond linear streaming to on-demand streaming and other offerings.
+Concurrently, CyberAgent established a new subsidiary, Oen, to support online live streaming and tipping systems for the entertainment industry.
+This infrastructure proved vital in June 2020, when Abema broadcast a paid, audience-less live concert for the band Southern All Stars.
+The event sold 180,000 tickets and attracted an estimated 500,000 viewers, proving the viability of a Pay-Per-View (PPV) model.
+To further secure premium music and anime content for this model, CyberAgent increased its stake in the entertainment conglomerate Avex to 12% in May 2021, becoming its top shareholder.

-Investment in sports
+2021–2023: Major sports acquisitions and the 2022 World Cup

-On June 29, 2021, Abema announced that they would be live streaming 166 Major League Baseball games starting from July 1.
-The focus of the live streaming was on teams that included Japanese players, such as Shohei Ohtani's Los Angeles Angels.
+On June 29, 2021, Abema announced that it would live stream 166 Major League Baseball games starting from July 1.
+The focus of the live streaming was on teams that included Japanese players, such as the Los Angeles Angels, featuring Shohei Ohtani.
 Out of the 166 games, 120 were available for free.
-On March 31, 2022, Abema announced that they would continue live streaming games for the 2022 season, starting from the opening game on April 8.
-The service streamed a total of 324 games, including all games of the Los Angeles Angels, with 234 of them being available for free.
-On March 22, 2023, Abema further announced that they would continue live streaming 324 games for the 2023 season, starting from the opening game.
+On March 31, 2022, Abema announced that it would continue live streaming games for the 2022 season, starting from the opening game on April 8.
+The service streamed a total of 324 games, including all games of the Angels, with 234 of them being available for free.

-On November 16, 2022, Abema announced that it would livestream for free all 64 matches, including the qualifiers, of the 2022 FIFA World Cup Qatar starting from November 21, 2022.

-As the broadcasting rights fees for the FIFA World Cup have been increasing in recent years, many private broadcasters have reported losses since the South Africa tournament in 2010.
-As reported by The Asahi Shimbun on July 28, 2021; the domestic broadcasting rights fee for the 1998 France tournament, which was purchased solely by NHK, was 550 million yen, but the amount offered for the Qatar tournament exceeded 20 billion yen, and an agreement could not be reached on the price.
-As a "soccer enthusiast" who was concerned that the World Cup might not be viewable in Japan, President Fujita decided to pursue the acquisition of broadcasting rights.